 Clause 10 gives rules for the design of tall slender structures.

-Clause 10 gives rules for steel towers, guyed masts and chimneys in addition to prEN 1993-3.
+Clause 10 gives rules for steel towers, guyed masts and chimneys in addition to EN 1993-3:—.

-Clause 10 gives rules for reinforced concrete chimneys in addition to prEN 1992-1-1.
+Clause 10 gives rules for reinforced concrete chimneys in addition to EN 1992-1-1:—8.

 NOTE 1 Informative Annex G gives information and guidance for the seismic design of Masonry chimneys.

 NOTE 2 The design of structures for electrical power transmission and distribution is typically controlled by wind loads, often combined with ice loads or by unbalanced longitudinal wire loads.
 The seismic design situation generally does not control their design, except when it includes high ice loads or heavy equipment.
 Earthquake damage is often due to large displacements of the foundations due to landslides, ground failure or liquefaction.
 The fundamental periods of electrical transmission towers typically range from 0,17 s to 2 s.
 Following frequency ranges can be used to determine whether earthquake loading is likely to control the structural design of the tower: single-pole types have fundamental mode periods in the 0,67 – 2,0 s range, H-frame structures in the 0,3 - 1 s ranges, four-legged lattice structures in the 0,17 – 0,5 s range, where lattice tangent structures typically have higher periods in this range and angle and dead-end structures have lower periods in the range.
-The present standard does not cover this type of structures.
+The present document does not cover this type of structures.

 Basis of Design